dimitrod/space-invaders/README.md

 # space-invaders
 A C++ Space Invaders clone based on a tutorial by @educ8s.
-Code was written as part of the tutorial, I didn't just clone the repo. 😄
+Code was written as part of the tutorial, I didn't just clone/fork the repo. 😄
 <br>

 ## Additonal features implemented by me: